Skip to content

 The guide is structured as a linear build-up: Prometheus Operator and core metrics first, then Loki and log collection, then Jaeger tracing, then Grafana with dashboards and SSO, then the Cloudflare Logpush pipeline with its custom Traefik plugin.
 Each section includes the actual manifests used in production.

-The cluster runs on 4x ARM64 Rock boards (rock1-rock4) on a 10.0.71.x LAN behind a VyOS router with a PPPoE WAN link.
+The cluster runs on 4x ARM64 Rock boards (rock1-rock4) on a private LAN behind a VyOS router with a PPPoE WAN link.
 All HTTP traffic enters via Cloudflare Tunnel through Traefik.
 The monitoring stack runs entirely in the monitoring namespace.

 d2 diagram